billyano-hub/alx-system_engineering-devops/0x01-shell_permissions/README.md

-permission to the owner, thr group owner and the other users, to the file
+permission to the file, owner no permission, group no permission and other users;all the permissions